stfc/PSyclone/doc/developer_guide/psy_data.rst

 #.
 A call to ``PostEnd`` is added once all variables have been provided.

 .. note::
-    Depending on the options provided to the PSyData transformation some of the calls might not be created.
+    Depending on the options provided to the PSyData transformation, some of the calls might not be created.
 For example, for a performance profiling library no variables will be declared or provided.